KennethMore.com is proud to support the work of the Multiple System Atrophy Trust

-Kenneth More passed away in July of 1982 having been diagnosed with a rare form of Parkinson’s.
-It is likely that this was Multiple System Atrophy (MSA), due in part to the age of onset and the speed at which the condition progressed.
+Kenneth More passed away in July of 1982 having been diagnosed with Parkinson’s.
+It is now very likely that this was Multiple System Atrophy (MSA), due in part to the age of onset and the speed at which the condition progressed.

 What is MSA?

 Multiple System Atrophy (MSA) is a progressive neurological disorder that affects adult men and women.
 It is caused by degeneration or atrophy (shrinking) of nerve cells in several (or multiple) areas of the brain.
 This can result in problems with multiple bodily functions such as speech, movement, balance and blood pressure control.